SSSAccount/finance-tracker/README.md

 For now, the application needs an income AND an expense in order to calculate the most contributing expense and income.

+#### 3. What are the supported categories?

+The supported categories are:
+Groceries, Salary, Utilities, Healthcare, Education and Other

+The 'Other' category needs identification of whether it as an income or an expense.
+Any unsupported categories will be converted to the 'Other' category

 ## Credits